 Throughout his life, F.S.
 Allen was a collector of fine art, European architectural elements and was noted Egyptologist.
 At his passing, his estate was auctioned off, and the listings included works of art destined for museum collections.

 F.S.
-Allen died in Pasadena, CA in 1934 at the age of 74, leaving behind an impressive body of work.
+Allen died in Pasadena, CA on August 26, 1930 at the age of 74, leaving behind an impressive body of work.